 - You request that more tax be deducted

 To make changes, complete Canada Revenue’s Personal Tax Credit forms and submit them to the WISE Trust Pension Contact Centre.

 You can access your pay statements and T4As online through WorkforceNow.

 Returning to work

 If you’re rehired by a participating employer as a permanent employee after you begin receiving your pension, your payments will be suspended while you are a permanent employee, up to December 1 of the calendar year in which you reach age 71.
-When you retire again, your pension is recalculated using your additional service and salary.
+When you retire again, your pension will be recalculated.

 If you are rehired by a participating employer as a temporary or contract employee after you begin receiving your pension, your pension will not be suspended.

 What about other income sources?